jaisonjohn78/jaisonjohn78/README.md

 * 🖥️  See my portfolio at [code-with-jaison](https://code-with-jaison.pages.dev/)
 * ✉️  You can contact me at [jaisonjohn78.com@gmail.com](mailto:jaisonjohn78.com@gmail.com)
 * 🚀  I'm currently working as Freelancer
-* 🧠  I'm Currently Pursuing BCA
+* 🧠  Love to Learn new Technologies !
 * 🤝  I'm open to collaboration